 Perfectly balanced steel watering cans hot-dipped in zinc to prevent rust.
 Comes with replacable brass rose to delicately water seedlings.
 Cans hold 1.3 or 2 gallons of water and come in silver or green.
 Made in England since 1886. (

-The basic design behind the Haws watering can has changed little since.
-For a watering can, proportion and balance are key, and from spout to base, Haws cans are designed to tilt easily without spilling.
-Water is heavy, and the long, single handle running front to back allows for two-handed lifting when the can is full.
-The tall neck prevents water from sloshing out when held at a steep angle, as does the domed lid.
-A narrow spout produces a steady and restrained stream of water to prevent flooding the plant.
-Haws watering cans come with a detachable brass rose (the small cap at the end of the spout with holes) that diffuse the water into a fine spray for seedlings and other delicate jobs.
-Made of robust steel that resists denting and puncturing, the cans are also hot-dipped in zinc to prevent rusting.
+Proportion and balance are key for a watering can, and Haws cans are designed to tilt easily without spilling.
+The long, single handle running front to back allows for two-handed lifting when the can is full and heavy.
+The tall neck and domed lid prevent water from sloshing out when the can is held at a steep angle.
+A narrow spout releases a steady stream of water with restraint to prevent flooding the plant.
+Haws watering cans come with a detachable brass rose (the small cap at the end of the spout with holes) that diffuse the water into a fine spray for seedlings.

+Each can is made of robust steel that resists denting and puncturing; the cans are also hot-dipped in zinc to prevent rusting.
 The compact oval shape of the cans makes them easier to store and carry.
-Watering cans are available in 5- or 8-liter sizes, in green or lacquered steel gray.
+Watering cans are available in 1.3 or 2.1 gallon sizes, in emerald green or lacquered steel gray.

-Haws watering cans are expected to last 15 years with minimal care, but have been known to last a lifetime and more barring traumatic events.
-For a watering can, this means letting water freeze inside the can, or dropping a full can onto a hard surface.
+Haws watering cans are expected to last 15 years with minimal care, but have been known to last a lifetime.
+Avoid letting water freeze inside the can, or dropping a full can onto a hard surface.
 Haws will replace defective cans free of charge.